ENGLISH UG & PG

 Ms. S. Padmavathi

-Sr. S. Asha
+Dr. Sr. S. Asha, Vice-Principal

 STATISTICS

-Analyzing Today, Shaping Tomorrow
+-Analyzing Today, Shaping Tomorrow

 An Overview of the Department